seaweediman/take-home-assignment/README.md

 Github actions was used to deploy to Azure App Services for continuous deployment.
 Sample endpoints:
+- Retrieve all contacts: /contact/
-- Retrieving single object: /contact/1
+- Retrieving single contact: /contact/1
-- Adding a single object: /contact/
+- Adding a single contact: /contact/
-- Deleting an object: /contact/email/alice@example.com
+- Deleting an contact: /contact/email/alice@example.com

 Things to note:
 - Contacts have a unique email and unique phone number.
 There can only be a single contact with a specific email or a specific phone number.
 Else, the request fails